Sustainability

 - Environmentally friendly solvents

-Cleaning companies can gradually implement these innovations in place of products that are less sustainable, allowing them to transition to sustainable development cleaning at their own pace and budgetary constraints.
-The ToolSense solution also helps businesses achieve this goal by developing and commercializing smart cutting tools, which contain individual sensors and integrated multi-sensors.
-This technology allows users to measure and monitor parameters in a machining process, and store those results online.
+Cleaning companies can phase these innovations in to replace less sustainable products, moving toward sustainable development cleaning at whatever pace their budget allows.
+ToolSense supports that shift by developing and commercializing smart cutting tools fitted with individual sensors and integrated multi-sensors.
+The technology lets users measure and monitor parameters during a machining process and store the results online.

-Achieving project goals with green cleaning technology requires a workflow consisting of six work packages (WP).
-WP1 develops thermal sensors, while WP2 develops force and vibration sensors.
+Reaching project goals with green cleaning technology runs through a workflow of six work packages (WP).
+WP1 develops thermal sensors and WP2 develops force and vibration sensors.
 WP3 develops sensors for monitoring sound and tool conditions.
-WP4 integrates the sensors and converts them into a single smart tool.
-WP5 and WP6 deal with the validation, optimization, and demonstration of tooling processes.
+WP4 integrates the sensors into a single smart tool.
+WP5 and WP6 handle the validation, optimization, and demonstration of tooling processes.

 The Importance of Sustainability in the Cleaning Industry

-Multiple case studies show that green cleaning strategies provide benefits for revenue, people, and the environment.
-For example, Kimberly-Clark Professional is a leading manufacturer of washroom products that launched a sustainability program called Reduce Today, Respect Tomorrow in 2001.
-This program emphasizes the reduction of natural resources throughout the lifecycle of the company’s products.
-Kimberly-Clark generally accomplishes this by designing the product so that users consume less of it, either by improving the efficiency of the product itself or by increasing the dispensing method’s reliability.
+Case study after case study shows that green cleaning pays off for revenue, people, and the environment alike.
+Take Kimberly-Clark Professional, a leading manufacturer of washroom products.
+In 2001 it launched a sustainability program called Reduce Today, Respect Tomorrow, built around cutting natural-resource use across the lifecycle of the company’s products.
+The company usually gets there by designing products so users consume less — either by making the product itself more efficient or by making the dispensing method more reliable.

 Why More Companies Adapt to Green Cleaning

-Efficiency is the first step towards sustainability, which will improve a company’s net profit in the long term.
-ISSA’s Distributor, Efficiency, Analytics & Learning (DEAL) program has saved the company over $1.5 million with minimal capital investment.
-The savings cleaning industry has an average profit margin is about 7 percent, so savings of $10,000 is equivalent to $285,000 in sales.
-Sustainability efforts further benefit a company’s bottom line because they can be conducted while also looking for ways to increase revenue.
+Efficiency is the first step toward sustainability, and it lifts net profit over the long run.
+ISSA's Distributor, Efficiency, Analytics & Learning (DEAL) program has saved the company over $1.5 million on minimal capital investment.
+With an average profit margin around 7 percent in the cleaning industry, savings of $10,000 are worth as much as $285,000 in sales.
+The gains compound, since sustainability work can run in parallel with the search for new revenue.

-In addition to products and services, sustainability benefits the environment through an organization’s operation.
-It examines the ways in which facilities like manufacturing sites, offices, and warehouses produce and consume energy, water and waste.
-DEAL’s reduction in the environmental impact of participating companies is equivalent to planting 40,000 trees and allowing them to grow for 10 years.
-This benefit would be 100 times greater if it were applied to the entire cleaning industry.
+Beyond products and services, sustainability benefits the environment through how an organization operates.
+It looks at how facilities like manufacturing sites, offices, and warehouses produce and consume energy, water, and waste.
+DEAL's reduction in participating companies' environmental impact is equivalent to planting 40,000 trees and letting them grow for 10 years.
+Applied across the whole cleaning industry, that benefit would be 100 times greater.

 „We wanted to have a solution that does not only track expensive assets but also cheap ones.
 In Austria, ISS operates over 6,500 cleaning machines alone, without even counting vacuum cleaners and other pieces of equipment.
 With ToolSense we bring them together on a single platform, leveraging data from IoT hardware and improving maintenance and inspection processes.“